Muhammad-Faizan-sudo/ECG-Signal-Classficationi/README.md

+#Classes
 Model trained on four classes of ECG signal which are follow as ['COVID-19 Patients', 'Normal Person', 'Myocardial Infarction Patients', 'abnormal heart beats']

+#Dataset
+Dataset can be downloaded from [here](https://drive.google.com/drive/folders/1iIh7O2DpoYB1ZpDspgE3Boax8PV-RXuC?usp=sharing).

+#Model Performance

-Dataset can be downloaded from here. model folder contains the trained model.
+model folder contains the trained model.
 It trained on the 1000 images per class.
 Due to less imbalance dataset, I apply the Data Augmentation on it.

-Model Metrics
+##Model Metrics
 Accuracy: 0.910000
 Precision: 0.910000
 Recall: 0.910000